Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exception-handling.md

 ## Concept

-While the Java API comes with exception types useful for many common situations, it is possible to build one's own exception types.
+While the Java API provides useful exception types for many common situations, it is also possible to create one's own exception types.

 --